StephanRyatt/fs-cc-gtm-integration/README.md

 This repository provides a **fixed and enhanced integration between Finsweet's Cookie Consent script (`fs-cc.js`) and Google Tag Manager (GTM)**.
 It ensures that consent settings from Finsweet’s system are correctly mapped and pushed to GTM for compliance with **Google Consent Mode, GDPR, and CCPA.**

 ### Why This Fix?
-By default, Digital Sparks' Cookie Consent Boost script (`index.js`) incorrectly linked `ad_personalization` to "Personalization" instead of "Marketing."
+By default, Digital Sparks' Cookie Consent Boost script (`index.js`), which integrates `fs-cc.js` with GTM, incorrectly linked `ad_personalization` to "Personalization" instead of "Marketing."
 Since this script **pushes consent updates to GTM**, incorrect mapping leads to **inaccurate tracking behavior** in Google Ads and Analytics.

 This fix ensures:
 - ✅ **Correct GTM Consent Mode behavior** – Ad personalization is only enabled with "Marketing" consent.